-In a descriptive essay, a writer describes something to the readers.
+In a descriptive essay as in a literary analysis essay, a writer describes something to the readers.
 The work can be written about anything, but your main goal is to grab the readers' attention with an interesting story.
 Read our guide and create a successful document easily!

 What is a Descriptive Essay?